 9. Current chairman Tony Bloom is a professional sports bettor and property investor.
 He invested £93 million in the club’s new ground.
 Bloom is a lifelong Brighton fan and his family have a long association with the club.
 His Uncle Ray is a Director, and his Grandfather was Vice Chairman in the 70’s.

-10. West Ham and Brighton have played each other 59 times, winning 29, drawing 15 and losing 15.
+10. West Ham have played Brighton 60 times, winning 29, drawing 15 and losing 16.
 They have played each other 9 times over the last 17 years.
-The last game between the club’s ended in a 6-0 win for West Ham.
+The last game between the club’s ended in a 3-0 victory for Brighton.